-Above all, in the months following treatment, it’s important to protect the treated area from the sun until all the color has returned to normal.
+Above all, in the months following your laser skin resurfacing in Scottsdale, it’s important to protect the treated area from the sun until all the color has returned to normal.
 Using sun protection regularly will help to maintain your results and reduce the chance of any new sun damage to your skin.

 The final result from laser resurfacing may take several months to fully appear.
 However, once the pinkness fades, patients usually notice a significant improvement in the quality of their skin and a fresher, smoother appearance.